penguip/a-mindustry-mod/README.md

-# Sentenels addon
+# Sentenel addon
-VERY alpha if you have any issues or questions please let me know as soon as you can in the Issues tab
+the mod is alpha if you have any issues or questions please let me know as soon as you can in the Issues tab